 - Create a folder and collect your favorite recipes.
-Explore online recipe websites such as epicurious.com etc. After two years you will have learned the regional vegetable supply.
-Those who love it may want to continue with vegetable specialties and exotic produce.
+Explore online recipe websites such as epicurious.com etc. After two years you will have a good impression of what your region has to offer.
+Those who love to experiment may want to continue with specialties and exotic produce.

 - In restaurants look mindfully after vegetables in season and try them out.
 When ordering a pizza, choose veggie toppings.

-- Downshift potatoes.
+- Eat potatoes only in moderation.
 Choose other vegetables that are packed with more nutrients and more slowly digested carbs.
-Try sweet potatoes that have a lower glycemic index than regular potatoes.
+Try sweet potatoes which have a lower glycemic index than regular potatoes.

 Are you already eating 4-6 servings of fibrous vegetables per day?
 Take it to the next level.
-Consume at least one serving of vegetables from each color of the rainbow every day.
+Consume at least one serving from each color of the rainbow every day.

-What are your strategies to eat more vegetables?
+What are your strategies to increase the amount of vegetables in your diet?
 Feel free to post your veggie tips or best healthy vegetable recipes below in the comments.
 If you have a favorite website with quick and easy healthy vegetable recipes, please let us know too.